Swedish–Norwegian War

-The Swedish–Norwegian War, also known as the Campaign against Norway (Fälttåget mot Norge), War with Sweden 1814 (Krigen med Sverige 1814), also called the War of Cats or the Norwegian War of Independence, was a war fought between Sweden and Norway in the summer of 1814.
+The Swedish–Norwegian War (Note: Also known as the Campaign against Norway (Fälttåget mot Norge), the 1814 War with Sweden (1814 Krigen med Sverige), the War of Cats or the Norwegian War of Independence.) was a war fought between Sweden and Norway in the summer of 1814.
 According to the Treaty of Kiel, Norway would enter a union with Sweden under Charles XIII of Sweden.
 The war resulted in Norway being forced into the United Kingdoms of Sweden and Norway, but with its own constitution and parliament.
-The war marked the last time Sweden participated in an armed conflict with another nation, and its conclusion signalled the beginning of the country's long period of military neutrality.
+The war marked the last time Sweden participated in an armed conflict with another nation until 2011, and its conclusion signalled the beginning of the country's long period of military neutrality.